 About Our Schools

-School Information: Sweet Home High School is a comprehensive school serving approximately 725 students in grades 9 through 12.
-There are 42 teachers, two counselors, two administrators, a career center supervisor and a swimming pool supervisor working with the students, as well as classroom assistants, custodians, secretaries, and food service personnel.
+School Information: Sweet Home High School is a comprehensive school serving approximately 750 students in grades 9 through 12.
+There are 42 teachers, two counselors, three administrators, a career center supervisor and a swimming pool supervisor working with the students, as well as classroom assistants, custodians, secretaries, and food service personnel.

 Activities: Students at SHHS can also participate in a number of co-curricular activities while here.
 We have 13 different sports: Baseball, Softball, Football, Basketball, Volleyball, Cheer, Soccer, Golf, Track, Cross Country, Dance, Swimming and Water Polo.
 We also have many clubs: Josai, Equestrian Club, Amnesty International Club, FBLA, Book Club, Art Club, Forestry Club, student government and Key Club.
 The faculty and staff at Sweet Home High School work hard to provide our students with activities and opportunities in which to be involved and have a good experience while in high school.